 Poorly configured DNS records

-If you are looking for the answer on how to fix a DNS error, it involves initially narrowing it down to find the real issue.
-In the case of poor email delivery, for example, checking out the aforementioned records would be a good place to start.
-Once you have located the problem, it is a few, relatively simple steps to reconfigure the DNS records correctly and get everything back to working efficiently as before.
+If you are looking for the answer to fixing a DNS error, it involves initially narrowing it down to find the real issue.
+For example, in the case of poor email delivery, checking out the aforementioned records would be an excellent place to start.
+Once you have located the problem, it is a few relatively simple steps to reconfigure the DNS records correctly and get everything back to working efficiently as before.
 Of course, the necessary steps will depend on the system and context in which you are working.

-In many cases, the cause of the error can just be one single server failing to relay the correct information on to the next server.
-It can even be as simple as one setting being wrong, or even the fact that a cord was not connected correctly when a new server was added.
+In many cases, the cause of the error can just be one single server failing to relay the correct information to the next server.
+It can even be as simple as one setting being wrong, or even that a cord was not connected correctly when someone added a new server.

 As all of these issues can result in a DNS error, solving it can be time-consuming.
-The process of elimination to solve this error involves ensuring strong connections.
-Thankfully, there are a number of different ways that you can search out and solve the problem.
+The process of elimination to solve this error involves ensuring solid connections.
+Thankfully, there are several different ways that you can search out and solve the problem.

 TTL values are too high

-DDoS or Distributed Denial of Service attacks are malicious attacks that try to disrupt regular traffic or specific servers.
-They do this by trying to force an overwhelming amount of traffic into the server or the infrastructure in the immediate area.
+DDoS, or Distributed Denial of Service attacks, are malicious attacks that disrupt regular traffic or specific servers.
+They do this by forcing an overwhelming amount of traffic into the server or the infrastructure in the immediate area.
 The aim here is to send so much traffic that the server or site eventually crashes.

 These attacks can be successful when they manage to utilize multiple computers at the same time.
-However, it is important to note that these attacks can only happen if someone is directing it to occur, i.e. there is a hacker orchestrating the event.
-DDoS attacks can occur in a number of different ways and can be made up of many different layers, which means that they can be hard to prevent if you don’t know what you are looking for.
+However, it is crucial to note that such attacks can only happen if someone directs them, i.e., a hacker orchestrating the event.
+DDoS attacks can happen in many different ways and can be made up of many different layers, which means that they can be hard to prevent if you don’t know what the telltale signs are.

 Hardware or network fails